 Ready to get started?

 When evaluating solutions, ask vendors how their system fits your unique floor plan, peak hours, and risk profile.
-Prioritize ease of use, real-time alerting, and the ability to search for specific events (“show me all slips in the last 30 days”).
+Prioritize ease of use, rapid alerting, and the ability to search for specific events.

 Frequently asked questions

-What are the most common injuries in Food and Beverage Retailers, and how can they be prevented?
+What are the most common injuries in food and beverage retailers

-The top injuries are slips, trips, and falls; machinery-related lacerations/amputations; struck-by and caught-between incidents; burns; and workplace violence.
-Prevention starts with strong protocols—like regular floor inspections, machine guarding, and PPE use—combined with real-time hazard detection and compliance monitoring using AI video analytics (Source: OSHA Injury Summary, 2025; Research Data, 2025).
+The top injuries are machinery-related lacerations/amputations; struck-by and caught-between incidents; burns; and workplace violence.
+Reducing these injuries starts with strong protocols—like regular floor inspections, machine guarding, and PPE use—combined with timely event detection and compliance monitoring using video AI.

-AI-powered video systems detect hazards (like spills or missing machine guards), monitor for unsafe behaviors, and provide real-time alerts.
+AI-powered video systems detect events (like people in restricted areas), monitor for unsafe behaviors, and provide timely alerts.
 They also deliver searchable footage for incident investigation and training, making safety protocols stick.

-Is it hard to integrate AI video with our existing cameras and safety programs?
+Integrating video AI with existing cameras and safety programs

 Most modern platforms, including Spot AI, can be deployed using your current camera network.
 Setup is fast, and the system overlays analytics and search features without disrupting existing workflows.

 Facilities must meet OSHA standards for hazard-free workplaces, proper floor maintenance, machine guarding, recordkeeping, and heat stress management.
-AI video can help document compliance, support audits, and demonstrate due diligence (Source: OSHA, 2025).
+Video AI can help document compliance, support audits, and demonstrate due diligence.

 About the author